Donate

 An Amur tiger sprinting across a snowy landscape

 Amur tigers live in Russia, northern China and Korea, among dense forest and mountains.
-These parts of the world experience long winters so the species can often be found against a back drop of deep snow.
+These parts of the world experience long winters so tigers can often be found against a back drop of deep snow.
+Amur tigers are often solitary in the wild and are powerful hunters, with large ranges.

 Amur tigers are Endangered